Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-\begin{enumerate} \item \textbf{DNA Methylation}: DNA methylation is a key epigenetic modification where methyl groups are added to the DNA molecule, typically at cytosine bases adjacent to guanine, known as CpG sites \cite{loyfer2023dna}.
-This process plays a crucial role in regulating gene expression without altering the DNA sequence itself \cite{loyfer2023dna}.
-In the context of cancer, DNA methylation patterns are immensely valuable as a data modality.
-Aberrant methylation of certain genes can lead to their silencing or activation, contributing to oncogenesis and tumor progression \cite{lakshminarasimhan2016role}.
-By analyzing methylation profiles across different cancer types, researchers can identify diagnostic markers, predict disease progression, and tailor personalized treatment strategies \cite{lakshminarasimhan2016role}.
-Thus, DNA methylation serves as a critical biomarker in oncology, offering insights into the molecular mechanisms of cancer and enhancing the precision of therapeutic interventions \cite{lakshminarasimhan2016role}.
-DNA methylation is quantified through beta values, which range from 0 to 1, with higher values indicating increased methylation \cite{du2010comparison}.
-The beta values for DNA methylation data in TCGA-GDC were measured using the Illumina Human Methylation 450 platform, a sophisticated method for detailed methylation profiling \cite{wang2018framework}.
-The data consists of 485,576 unique cg and rs methylation sites across several tumor types \cite{wang2018framework}.
+\begin{enumerate} \item \textbf{DNA methylation}: DNA methylation is an epigenetic modification involving the addition of methyl groups to the DNA molecule, typically at cytosine bases adjacent to guanine, known as CpG sites \cite{loyfer2023dna}.
+This modification plays a crucial role in regulating gene expression without altering the DNA sequence \cite{loyfer2023dna}.
+In cancer, aberrant methylation can lead to the silencing or activation of genes, contributing to oncogenesis and tumor progression \cite{lakshminarasimhan2016role}.
+Analyzing methylation profiles across different cancer types helps identify risk and diagnostic markers, predict disease progression, and support personalized treatment strategies \cite{lakshminarasimhan2016role}.
+DNA methylation is quantified through beta values ranging from 0 to 1, with higher values indicating increased methylation \cite{du2010comparison}.
+The beta values for TCGA-GDC methylation data were obtained using the Illumina Human Methylation 450 platform, which provides detailed methylation profiling \cite{wang2018framework}.
+The dataset contains 485,576 unique cg and rs methylation sites across multiple tumor types \cite{wang2018framework}.